What is business email compromise?

 How does business email compromise work?

-Business email compromise is an exploit through which attackers obtain access to a business email account in order to use that account to pretend to be the account’s owner.
+Business email compromise is an exploit through which attackers obtain access to a business email account.
+Their main goal is to use that account and pretend to be its owner.
 This is usually done to defraud the company, its employees, customers, and/or partners.
-This is usually done by sending an email that is designed to trick the recipient into sending money or other resources to the attacker, or to divulge confidential company information.
+The attacker sends an email that is designed to trick the recipient into sending them money or other resources or to divulge confidential information.

 Business email compromise examples